united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Tutorials/general/connect-with-ssh/index.md

 After launching the program, open a new session by clicking on "Session" in the upper left corner.

-Enter your IP in the Remote Host field.
+Enter your IP, e.g. `192.168.1.XXX`, in the Remote Host field.
 Select "Specify username".
 The specific username is `rancher`.

 {{< imgproc SSH_windows_2.png Fit "800x500" >}}Password{{< /imgproc>}}